 FARMERS LEAD THE WAY.
 Recognizing that innovation emerges from the field, farmers and ranchers are key to the SARE program.
 Whether conducting their own trials with a SARE Farmer/Rancher Grant, as a collaborator on a university-led Research and Education project, or as a member of one of SARE’s regional Administrative Councils, there are many ways that farmers and ranchers have contributed to SARE’s success and relevance.

 LOCAL LEADERSHIP, NATIONAL IMPACT.
 Four regional councils—including farmers, scientists, state and federal agencies, NGOs and other stakeholders—set priorities and make grants.

 A DIVERSITY OF GRANTS.
 SARE offers several types of competitive grants to support the innovative applied research and outreach efforts of key stakeholders in U.S. agriculture.

 - Farmer/Rancher Grants—these grants help farmers and ranchers test innovative ideas in the field, oftentimes in advance of the research community.

 - Research and Education Grants—for interdisciplinary, in-depth exploration of critical sustainable agriculture issues that both respond to and anticipate the needs of farmers and ranchers.

 - Professional Development Program Grants—fund training programs on sustainable agriculture for professionals in Cooperative Extension, USDA field office staff and industry field representatives.

 - Graduate Student Grants—support the research conducted by tomorrow’s science leaders.

 EDUCATION AND ENGAGEMENT.
-SARE shares project results by requiring grantees to conduct outreach and grower engagement; and by maintaining the SARE Learning Center—a library of practical books, bulletins, grantee-produced information products and other educational materials.
+SARE shares project results by requiring grantees to conduct outreach and grower engagement; and by maintaining SARE Resources and Learning—a library of practical books, bulletins, grantee-produced information products and other educational materials.